baden03/list-related-attachments/readme.txt

 == Changelog ==

+= 2.1.5 =
+* fully tested with WordPress 5.1
+* updated http to https

 = 2.1.4 =
-* fully tested with WordPress 4.9.1
+* fully tested with WordPress 4.9.9

 = 2.1.3 =
 * supports WordPress language packs, no longer ships with all languages